 OVC welcomes applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
 Any others must be proposed as subrecipients (subgrantees).
+(Note: For additional information on subawards, see "Budget and Associated Documentation" under Section D. Application and Submission Information.)
 The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire project.